 Construction, Operation and Maintenance, and Decommissioning

-This alternative has an identified habitation site (CW-12) located near the south end of the string of G turbines.
+This alternative has an identified sites SDI-10359 , Tule BC-35, Tule BC-54, Tule located near the Alternate I transmission line.
+Site Tule EP-02 and Tule EP-08 are located within this alternative due to the transmission line.
+This area is located adjacent to Old Highway 80 and could be avoided by adjusting the placement of the transmission line poles.
+The remaining archaeological resources are consistent with the proposed project and are anticipated to be avoided.
 The site covers multiple facilities and avoidance would require a minor shift in the project layout.
 If the project footprint is unable to avoid this resource, the mitigation identified for the proposed project will reduce this impact to less than significant.

 Directly or indirectly destroy a unique paleontological resource or site or unique geologic feature